Ireland–Israel relations: 2020 to present

 In May 2025, Ireland's national broadcaster, RTÉ, sought a meeting with the European Broadcasting Union to discuss Israel's inclusion in the Eurovision Song Contest.
 The request came in the context of "the ongoing events in the Middle East and by the horrific impact on civilians in Gaza, and the fate of Israeli hostages" and followed a call by the NUJ Dublin Broadcasting Branch to follow the lead of other European public service stations in seeking discussions on Israel's participation in the that year's event.
 The Israeli ambassador to Ireland, Dana Erlich, criticised the move accusing RTÉ of "showing bias against Israel".
 Following the contest, RTÉ followed Spanish broadcaster, RTVE, in requesting a breakdown of the vote.
 The Irish jury had awarded Israel seven points, and received ten points from the public vote.
+The Irish delegation was one of five to boycott the 2026 contest over Israel's inclusion in it.

 In May 2025, Ireland's president, President Michael D Higgins said accusations of anti-Semitism against those who criticise the policies of Israeli Prime Minister Benjamin Netanyahu amount to "slander against Ireland".
 "If you criticise Netanyahu's policies you are then described as being anti-Semitic.
 That is a disgrace and a slander and it has been a slander against Ireland, against individuals, including myself, people who for example who have worked all their lives in relation to human rights activity," President Higgins said.

+In November 2025, there was some controversy over a proposal by some members of Dublin City Council to rename Herzog Park in Dublin.
+Originally known as Orwell Quarry Park, the park was renamed in 1995 after Israeli President Chaim Herzog whose father, the former Chief Rabbi of Ireland Yitzhak HaLevi Herzog, was Irish.
+Herzog's grandson Isaac Herzog, the sitting president of Israel, stated that the proposed "de-naming" of the park would be a "shameful and disgraceful move".
+Taoiseach Micheál Martin and Táiniste Simon Harris criticised the proposed vote, with Martin describing it as "divisive and wrong".